m-a-robinson/academic-kickstart/content/authors/admin/_index.md

 ---

+Mark applies innovative methods and perspectives to problems in biomechanics.
+He challenges conventional biomechanical data analysis and experimentation through waveform analysis.

-Mark's research applies innovative methods and perspectives to problems in knee injury, training load monitoring and biomechanics.
+Mark’s research applies innovative methods and perspectives to problems in knee injury, training load monitoring and biomechanics.
 Through the integration of Statistical Parametric Mapping into biomechanics (see www.spm1d.org) he challenges conventional biomechanical data analysis and experimentation.

 > 55 journal articles & 55 verified Publons reviews
 >